daniloabella18/daniloabella.github.io/README.md

-# At the moment I am working on placing my cv in this path.
+# At the moment I'm working on placing my cv in this path.
 If you want you can visit https://daniloabella.com/mkdote to see more of MKDOTE.